 Here are some things you should be aware of if your super fund doesn’t hold your TFN:

-- You may pay more tax on super contributions
+- You may pay more tax on super contributions, visit the ATO website for more details

 - You might be missing out on extra contributions